joserc87/spell/README.md

     label "" = $filmMetadata
     goto RateStep

-# The wizards can be modularized, importing steps from other files
-import myStep

 step "Rate this language" as RateStep:
-    # You can import also files to compose steps with reusable controls
-    import myReusableControls

     # Default value can be the actual value (int/string) or an alias
     list "How do you like this language?" = "like" -> $metadata as languageRate: